PerfectlySoft/PerfectDocs/guide/SYSINFO.md

     ["nice": 1201, "system": 3598, "user": 8432, "idle": 8657606]
 ]

-and the following is another example with 8 cores:
+// and the following is another example with 8 cores (from Mac):
 [
   "cpu3":
     ["user": 18095, "idle": 9708265, "nice": 0, "system": 16177],